Eco-Challenge: Overview

 Eco-Challenge was created in 1992 by Mark Burnett.
 Inspired by a Los Angeles Times article about Gerald Fusil's Raid Gauloises adventure race in Costa Rica, Burnett formed a team and competed in two Raid Gauloises events.
 Although his teams did poorly, Burnett decided to create a similar race in North America.
 When the race went international, Burnett purchased the rights from Fusil and set out to make the Eco-Challenge the world's premier adventure race.

 The teams raced non-stop, 24 hours a day, over a rugged 300-mile (500 km) course, participating in such disciplines as trekking, whitewater canoeing, horseback riding, sea kayaking, scuba diving, mountaineering, camel-back riding, and mountain biking.
 Teams originally consisted of five members, but the team size was reduced to four members early in the event's history.
 A feature of the race is the mandatory mix of men and women for all participating teams.

 The first Eco-Challenge was held on April 25, 1995, in the Utah desert and was held each year in a new locale until 2002.
 Burnett recently noted that he did not intend to hold another Eco-Challenge, but had considered selling the rights to it.
 In contrast, other expedition-length races, including Primal Quest and the Patagonian Expedition Race continue to be held.

-Multiple winners (through 2002) include Ian Adamson (AUS / USA: 3x 1st, 2x 2nd, 1x 3rd & 4th), Mike Kloser (USA: 3x 1st, 1x 2nd), John Howard (NZL: 3x 1st, 1x 3rd), Keith Murray (NZL: 3x 1st, 1x 3rd), Neil Jones (NZL: 2x 1st, 1x 2nd), Nathan Faave (NZL: 2x 1st, 1x 2nd), Robert Nagle (IRL / USA: 2x 1st, 1x 3rd), Andrea Murray (NZL / USA: 2x 1st).
+Multiple winners (through 2020) include Ian Adamson (AUS / USA: 3x 1st, 2x 2nd, 1x 3rd & 4th), Mike Kloser (USA: 3x 1st, 1x 2nd), John Howard (NZL: 3x 1st, 1x 3rd), Keith Murray (NZL: 3x 1st, 1x 3rd), Neil Jones (NZL: 2x 1st, 1x 2nd), Nathan Faave (NZL: 2x 1st, 1x 2nd), Robert Nagle (IRL / USA: 2x 1st, 1x 3rd), Andrea Murray (NZL / USA: 2x 1st), and Sarah Ballantyne (USA: 2x 1st).